Bartan02/bartan02.github.io/README.md

 - **Interactive Elements:** Includes animations, dynamic forms, and user-friendly interfaces.
 - **Responsive Design:** Built to provide an optimal viewing experience across all devices.
 - **Dark/Light Mode:** Theme toggle for user preference.
+- **Language Choice:** View the page and read its content with one of available languages: English, French, Dutch and Polish.

 ## 🚀 Getting Started